Publications

 Biography

 I hold a Ph.D. in Intercultural Communication & Understanding and Foreign Language Pedagogy from the University of Kassel, Germany (magna cum laude).
-My academic journey also includes a master’s degree in applied Linguistics from University College Dublin, Ireland as well as secondary school teaching qualifications and a degree in German and History from the University of Galway, Ireland.
+I also have a master’s degree in Applied Linguistics from University College Dublin, Ireland as well as secondary school teaching qualifications and a degree in German and History from the University of Galway, Ireland.
 I also hold qualifications in Teaching English as a Foreign Language (TEFL) and in Information and Communication Technology for Education Purposes (ICT).
 I hold a qualification in Communication Studies.
+In addition to my educational qualifications, I am multilingual, with fluency English, Gaeilge, German and French.
+I possess several language-related qualifications from higher education institutions such as Cologne University, Bochum University, Goethe Institut, and Kassel University in Germany.

-Before joining the School of Education at the University of Limerick, I had a successful career as a secondary school teacher, teaching German, History, and Information and Communication Technology for thirteen years.
+I am an associate Professor in Education at the School of Education in the University of Limerick.
+Before joining the University of Limerick, I was a secondary school teacher, teaching German, History, and Information and Communication Technology for thirteen years.
 As a teacher, I received several national awards, including an eTwinning award (European Commission) for innovative pedagogy by enhancing learning through digital technologies and an award for an initiative for embedding global perspectives in the curriculum.

 Strategic Alignment of Teaching and Learning Enhancement (SATLE) Project Presentation to the Centre for Transformative Learning at the University of Limerick, 2021